-Form wood was left in place on the footings.
-This wood is conducive to the infestation of various wood destroying organisms.
-The removal of the form wood is recommended.
+Cellulose forms were left in place on the pier footings.
+This cellulose is conducive to the infestation of various wood destroying organisms.
+The removal of the cellulose is recommended.

 Several of these items will likely require further evaluation and repair by licensed tradespeople.
 Other minor items are also noted in the report and could be mentioned but none of them affect the habitability of the house.